Jesus: God planned marriage, not divorce

 - 10:32 Jesus walked in front of the group as they headed up the road toward Jerusalem.
 By this time, everyone was in absolute awe.
 They were afraid, too.13 Jesus pulled the 12 disciples aside.
 He warned them about what was going to happen to him.

 - 10:33 “Look, we’re going up to the hills to Jerusalem.
-There, the Son of Humans will get arrested and handed over to the top priests and the scribes.14 They’ll sentence him to death and hand them over to the Gentiles15 for execution.
+There, the Son of Humans will get arrested and handed over to the top priests and the scribes.14 They’ll sentence him to death and hand him over to the Gentiles15 for execution.

 - 10:34 They’ll make a joke out of him.
 They’ll spit on him.
 They’ll beat him.
 Then they’ll kill him.
 But after three days, he’ll come back to life."16